Island golf is the best kind of golf to play in the winter.

 2. Hawaii Island

 Comment: The Dominican Republic rules the Caribbean with more seaside golf than any other island.
 It also edges out Hawaii because it's slightly more affordable and the weather sparkles once fall hurricane season runs its course.
 A relatively new highway has connected Casa de Campo with the international airport near the Punta Cana Resort & Club, allowing golfers easy access to Pete Dye's iconic Teeth of the Dog, Fazio's Corales and Punta Espanda by Nicklaus.
-Somewhat overshadowed by Puerto Rico despite a better golf product, the Dominican Republic will get its moment in the sun by hosting its first PGA TOUR event, the Corales Puntacana Resort & Club Championship, next March.
+Somewhat overshadowed by Puerto Rico despite a better golf product, the Dominican Republic regularly hosts the Corales Puntacana Resort & Club Championship every March.
 If you're not interesting in who's playing, tune in for the views.

-HONORABLE MENTION: Puerto Rico; Kiawah Island, S.C.; Fripp Island, S.C.; New Zealand; Lanai, Hawaii; Providenciales, Turks & Caicos; Anguilla; Canouan Island, St. Vincent and The Grenadines; St. Thomas, U.S. Virgin Islands; St. Lucia; Martinique; Cuba; Cozumel, Mexico; Grand Cayman, Cayman Islands; Curacao; Jekyll Island, Ga.; Daufuskie Island, S.C.; Tasmania; Australia.
+HONORABLE MENTION: Hilton Head Island, S.C.; Kiawah Island, S.C.; Fripp Island, S.C.; New Zealand; Lanai, Hawaii; Providenciales, Turks & Caicos; Anguilla; Canouan Island, St. Vincent and The Grenadines; St. Thomas, U.S. Virgin Islands; St. Lucia; Martinique; Cuba; Cozumel, Mexico; Grand Cayman, Cayman Islands; Curacao; Jekyll Island, Ga.; Daufuskie Island, S.C.; Tasmania; Australia; King Island.